Benjamin Tucker: Anarchism

 Tucker said that he became an anarchist at the age of eighteen.
-In the anarchist periodical Liberty, he published the original work of Stephen Pearl Andrews, Joshua K. Ingalls, Lysander Spooner, Auberon Herbert, Dyer Lum, Victor Yarros and Lillian Harman (daughter of free love anarchist Moses Harman) as well as his own writing.
+In the anarchist periodical Liberty, he published the original work of Pierre-Joseph Proudhon, Herbert Spencer, Stephen Pearl Andrews, Joshua K. Ingalls, Josiah Warren, Lysander Spooner, Auberon Herbert, Dyer Lum, Victor Yarros, Max Stirner and Lillian Harman (daughter of free love anarchist Moses Harman) as well as his own writing.